 There are a number of ways where food can be accidentally left out; perhaps the garbage or compost bin was forgotten to be emptied at the end of the night, or there was a spill that was left uncleaned.
 Leaving both human and pet foods exposed attracts a number of pests that you don't want in your home.

 The most persistent and universal pest people will find in their kitchen is the ant.
-Most commonly, it’s the black ant that you’ll find scurrying around your pantry, on your counter and up your splashback.
+Most commonly, it’s the black ant that you’ll find scurrying around your pantry, on your counter, and up your splashback.
 So, whether you’re leaving food scraps in the kitchen or not, an ant will be able to find the tiniest crumb.

 What do ants eat?

 Ants do not have a preference when it comes to food.
-They will happily eat a wide variety of foods, from other insect, to small animals, to organic foods.
+They will happily eat a wide variety of foods, from other insects to small animals, to organic foods.
 This attributes to their renowned pest status as no matter what you keep in the kitchen, an ant will find it appetising.

 How can I keep ants away?